forresttindall/RGB-JHewitt-Wardriver/README.md

 The RGB LEDs are controlled by a single button located on the front panel.
 To interact with the LEDs, follow these instructions:

-- Press and hold the button for approximately 3-4 seconds to toggle between LED modes.
+- Press and hold the button for approximately 3-4 seconds to turn on and off the reactive lighting mode.
-- There are a total of 7 color modes to choose from, along with an option to turn the LEDs off.

-## Customization

-Users can customize the behavior and appearance of the RGB LEDs by modifying the provided code.
-Additional features and functionalities can be added based on individual preferences and requirements.

 ## Contributing